acmoles/portfolio/portfolio/projects/toucanbox.md

 I conducted a series of in-house customer interviews.
 These consisted of both broad market research questions and useability testing all aspects of the website.
 I also collected data insights and anecdotal feedback from across the business - customer service, website analytics, net promoter score (NPS), customer surveys and production database - sometimes asking new questions of our data to fill the gaps (including writing a few database queries of my own).
 Analytics, asking customer service, interviewing existing customers and parents who weren’t customers.
 To gain a better understanding of toucanBox's business goals and constraints along with user needs and behaviours, I kicked off a discovery phase based on a range of quantitative and qualitative research methodologies.
 I held a series of stakeholder interviews across several business lines to better understand toucanBox's business goals, requirements, and constraints.
 Each of these interviews was captured in audio and text format, and was used to identify common themes and specific needs.
-I also explored existing data and artifacts, including.
+I also explored existing data and artefacts, including.
 Along the way, I captured insights in a central location accessible to the whole project team.

 </template>